jdp22/CP-Composer_final/Readme.md

 python generate.py --config ./configs/pepbench/test_prompt_codesign.yaml --ckpt ./ckpts/LDM_codesign/version_325/checkpoint/epoch37_step85234.ckpt --gpu ${GPU_index}$ --save_dir ./results/${FOLDER NAME}
 ```

 You will get the linear peptide meeting with geometric constraints.
+You can use the `./evaluate_utils/success_utils.ipynb` to filter the peptide that meet the geometric requirements.

 The last step, please find the corresponding file in relaxer folder to transfer the generated linear peptide into the cyclic peptide.
+You need to specify the acid amoid index to generate the cyclic structure.

 ```bash
 relaxer/